Azure/iotedge-lorawan-starterkit/LoRaEngine/README.md

   },
   "ConnectionStrings": {
-    "IoTHubConnectionString": "<Connection string of your IoT Hub Owner (go to keys -> IoT Hub owner and select the connection string)>"
+    "IoTHubConnectionString": "<Connection string of your IoT Hub Owner (go to keys -> IoT Hub owner and select the connection string)>", "RedisConnectionString": "<your Redis connection string>" }
-  }

 }